Also known as:

 Threat Summary:

 Not globally threatened.
-Generally common and locally abundant, despite strong pressure on cloud forest habitat in transitional zone between densely populated rainshadow valleys and humid Andean slopes in Peru.
-Race alticola may be rare.
+Generally common and locally abundant, despite strong pressure on cloud forest habitat in the transitional zone between densely populated rainshadow valleys and humid Andean slopes in Peru.
 Has been traded internationally in large numbers.

 Range:

-P.m. mitratus: Found in subtropical zone of E Andes in C Peru, south from Huanuco, through west-central Bolivia to NW Argentina, south to La Rioja and W Cordoba.
+P.m. mitratus: Subtropical zone of the eastern Andes in central Peru, south from Huanuco, through east-central Bolivia to northwestern Argentina, south to La Rioja and W Cordoba.
 Introduced to California, Florida and Hawaii, US.

 Habitat: